seanorama/masterclass/security-advanced/README.md

 sudo ambari-server restart
 ```

-- Wait 30 seconds.

-- On non-Ambari nodes, after the http_secret file appears under /var/lib/ambari-agent/cache/host_scripts...
+- Wait 30 seconds for the http_secret file to get pushed to all nodes under /var/lib/ambari-agent/cache/host_scripts

-- ...run below as root to put it in right dir and correct its permissions
+- On non-Ambari nodes, once the above file is available, run below to put it in right dir and correct its permissions
 ```
 sudo cp /var/lib/ambari-agent/cache/host_scripts/http_secret /etc/security/
 sudo chown hdfs:hadoop /etc/security/http_secret